Who Runs the IVL?

 For two years, Kirk was the color commentator on the Comcast Television Sports Channel doing women's collegiate volleyball matches featuring Stanford, Cal, USC and UCLA.
 Mid-Peninsula and North Peninsula residents for a number of years could see Kirk on Palo Alto's AT&T Cable Channel 6 and on Peninsula TV Channel 26 as the television play by play announcer for the Stanford Men's and Women's Volleyball teams.
 This locally produced show, Stanford Sports Action, won the national Cable ACE (Award in Cable Excellence) in its category as the best sports show in the country.
 The award was presented by Chris Berman and Joe Theisman.
 Kirk also did the TV play by play for the USA versus Canada men's volleyball match at the Global Cup in Utah in 2008.

 Kirk is personally and professionally dedicated to serving individuals and the community through the sport of volleyball.
 Through his programs, classes and individual efforts, Kirk is responsible for introducing thousands of people to the world of volleyball.
 Kirk organized the first charitable volleyball events in the Bay Area, including a San Francisco 49er exhibition and a summer outdoor volleyball tournament.
 These events have been widely replicated over the years.
-Kirk and the IVL has sponsored local volleyball teams and supported many charities, including the Friends For Youth mentoring program, local schools and youth sports programs.
+Kirk and the IVL has sponsored local volleyball teams and supported many charities, including the Friends For Youth mentoring program and Wipeout Cancer, along with contributing to local schools and youth sports teams.
+The IVL, in honor of one of the great ambassadors of the sport of volleyball, established the Tom Jack Award.
+Given to someone who made volleyball a little more fun for us all this past year.
+Congratulations to Ken Yip, the 2015 Winner.
+And Smitha Kumar, the 2016 Winner.

-[Next (Burgess Volleyball Club)] [Prev (Why So Popular?)]
+[Next (Thursday Volleyball Club)] [Prev (Why So Popular?)]
 [IVL Home Page] [Gremlins, Unlimited]

 Industrial Volleyball League, Inc.